Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Introduction

-Indeed, the organization into two stages is controlled by a unique decomposition of the local momentum map into bulk and boundary terms---the \emph{constraint and flux maps}, denoted $\Ho$ and $h$ respectively---which in turn uniquely determine, through a maximality condition, a normal subgroup $\Go\subset \G$ (the constraint gauge group) and the associated quotient $\Gred = \G/\Go$ (the flux gauge group).
+The organization into two stages is controlled by a unique decomposition of the local momentum map $H$ into bulk and boundary terms---the \emph{constraint and flux maps}, denoted $\Ho$ and $h$ respectively---which in turn uniquely determine, through a maximality condition, a normal subgroup $\Go\subset \G$ (the constraint gauge group) and the associated quotient $\Gred = \G/\Go$ (the flux gauge group).
 (This requires Assumptions \ref{ass:setup} and \ref{ass:groups}.)

 The first-stage reduction---also called constraint reduction---is then symplectic reduction for the action of $\Go$ at the zero-level set of the \emph{constraint} momentum map $J_\circ$, built out of $H_\circ$ and $h$.
-The resulting reduced space, $\C/\Go$, coincides with the constraint-reduced phase space $\uCo=\C/\C^\omega$.
-(Section \ref{sec:bulkreduction} and Proposition \ref{prop:uomegao}, requiring Assumptions \ref{ass:smoothuCo} and \ref{ass:symplecticclosure})
+The resulting quotient, $\C/\Go$, coincides with the constraint-reduced phase space $\uCo=\C/\C^\omega$.
+(Section \ref{sec:bulkreduction} and in particular Definition \ref{def:uomegao} and Proposition \ref{prop:symplclosVo}, as well as Assumptions \ref{ass:smoothuCo} and \ref{ass:symplecticclosure})

 The second-stage reduction arises then naturally from a residual Hamiltonian action $\Gred \circlearrowright \uCo$ (Propositions \ref{prop:bulkredflux} and \ref{prop:hamactionGp}), which can instead be performed at any value of the \emph{flux} momentum map, compatible with the constraint, i.e.\ for every \emph{on-shell} flux (Definition \ref{def:flux}).
-The fully-reduced phase space, when smooth, is then the Poisson manifold $\uX=\C/\G \simeq \uCo/\Gred$, whose symplectic leaves correspond to the level sets of the flux map, and thus to coadjoint/affine orbits of the flux gauge group.
+The fully-reduced phase space, when smooth, is then the Poisson manifold $\uuC=\C/\G \simeq \uCo/\Gred$, whose symplectic leaves correspond to the level sets of the flux map, and thus to coadjoint/affine orbits of the flux gauge group.
 (This requires Assumptions \ref{ass:symplecticclosure}, \ref{ass:smoothsuperselections}, \ref{ass:symplecticclosure-f}.)
 We call these symplectic leaves the (on-shell) ``flux superselection sectors''.
-In the particular case of Chern--Simons theory (with $\Sigma$ a punctured disk), this correctly reproduces the coadjoint orbits of the centrally-extended loop group (Section \ref{sec:ex-ChernSimons}).
+In the particular case of Chern--Simons theory with $\Sigma$ a punctured disk, this correctly reproduces the coadjoint orbits of the centrally-extended loop group (Section \ref{sec:ex-ChernSimons}), consistently with the known results of Meinrenken and Woodward \cite{MeinrenkenWoodward}.